Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

 Another prominent theme is the use of LLMs for assertion generation and formal verification, which are essential for ensuring design reliability.
-Fang et al. proposed AssertLLM, which illustrated how LLMs can generate and evaluate hardware verification assertions, improving the reliability of hardware designs ~\cite{fang2024assertllm}.
-Complementing this, Mali et al. introduced ChiRAAG, a framework that automates the generation of SystemVerilog Assertions(SVAs) from natural language specifications using LLM prompting~\cite{mali2024chiraag}.
-This research helps to streamline the formal property verification process in hardware design.
-Further advancing this area, Hassan et al. proposed a formal verification methodology that utilizes OpenAI's GPT-4 for automating invariant generation and integrates mutation testing to validate these invariants for hardware designs, demonstrated with the ISCAS-85 C432 27-channel interrupt controller, achieving effective invariant validation and a mutation score of 1 out of 20 mutants~\cite{10546729}.
+Fang et al. proposed AssertLLM, demonstrating how LLMs can generate and evaluate hardware verification assertions to improve design reliability~\cite{fang2024assertllm}.
+Complementing this direction, Mali et al. introduced ChiRAAG, a framework that automates the generation of SystemVerilog Assertions (SVAs) from natural-language specifications using LLM prompting~\cite{mali2024chiraag}.
+This work helps streamline the formal property verification process in hardware design.
+Further advancing this area, Hassan et al. proposed a formal verification methodology that uses GPT-4 to automate invariant generation and integrates mutation testing to validate these invariants for hardware designs~\cite{10546729}.
+The method was demonstrated on the ISCAS-85 C432 27-channel interrupt controller, achieving effective invariant validation and a mutation score of 1 out of 20 mutants.